Discover the Largest Mako Shark Ever Recorded

 Like many species of shark, mako sharks are slow to reproduce.

-As of 2019, shortfin mako sharks have been classified as Endangered.
-Previous to that, when the world record-holding mako and its unofficial competitor were fished, makos were listed as Vulnerable.
-Today, because of their slow rate of reproduction and maturation, mako sharks are uniquely vulnerable to extinction.
+Both shortfin and longfin mako sharks have been classified by the IUCN as Endangered.
+Because of their slow rate of reproduction and maturation, mako sharks are uniquely vulnerable to extinction.
 Like many species of sharks, their population has dipped in recent decades due to overfishing, death from bycatch, pollution, and the demand for shark fin soup.

 About the Author